Lynette Howell Taylor

-Lynette Howell Taylor (born May 1979) is a British film producer for film and television.
+Lynette Howell Taylor (born May 1979) is a British producer for film and television.
 She was co-nominated for the Academy Award for Best Picture for producing A Star Is Born (2018).
 She founded the production company 51 Entertainment in 2017.
 She also produced the 92nd Academy Awards with Stephanie Allain.

 In addition to A Star Is Born, Howell Taylor also produced the films Stephanie Daley (2006), Half Nelson (2006), Phoebe in Wonderland (2008), The Greatest (2009), Blue Valentine (2010), The Place Beyond the Pines (2012), Big Eyes (2014), Captain Fantastic (2016) and The Accountant (2016).

 Personal life

 She was born on the Wirral and is a graduate of the Liverpool Institute for Performing Arts.

-She resides in Los Angeles and is married to Graham Taylor.
+She resides in Los Angeles, and is married to Graham Taylor the co-president of Fifth Season.
 She is the mother of two children.